 Pongal 2025 Festival Celebration

-Pongal (Tamil: பொங்கல், Telugu: పొంగల్, Malayalam: പൊങ്കള്) also knows as Thai Pongal is a traditional harvest festival primarily celebrated in the southern Indian state of Tamil Nadu and also in other parts of South India.
-The festival is observed for four days, and it holds immense cultural and agricultural significance
+Pongal (Tamil: பொங்கல், Telugu: పొంగల్, Malayalam: പൊങ്കള്) is a harvest festival celebrated in the Indian state of Tamil Nadu and elsewhere in South India.
+4 day festival and has a great cultural and agricultural significance

-Here's a detailed overview of the Pongal festival:
+Here is a detailed look at the Pongal festival:

 Pongal Festival 2025 Date: